 As the disease progresses, other symptoms may include muscle spasms, sensitivity to heat, fatigue, changes in thinking or perception and sexual disturbances.

-It’s not uncommon for people with MS to experience new symptoms, or feel that their old symptoms are getting worse.
-When this happens, it is called a relapse or flare-up, flare, attack, or exacerbation.
+It’s not uncommon for people with MS to experience new symptoms, or feel that their old symptoms are worsening.
+When this happens, it is called a relapse or flare-up, flare, attack or exacerbation.
 This is caused by inflammation in the central nervous system, which causes demyelination.

 Relapses can interfere with your daily life, which is why staying on track with your MS medication is advised.

-You may recover completely, with the symptom going away entirely, or there may be some permanent loss of function or sensation.
+You may recover completely, with the symptoms going away entirely, or there may be some permanent loss of function or sensation.

 Most exacerbations evolve over a period of days, sometimes over weeks.
 They can go on for as long as a year.